tmyd/cse15l-lab-reports/Week3/lab-report-3-week-3.md

 **Methods called**
 `handleRequest`
 **Relevent arguments and fields**
 `localhost:4027/add?s=apple`, the URL entered by the user is the argument passed into the parameter `url`.
+The URL is then divided into different fields.
+First, we get the path, which is the part after 4027 and before the question mark, which is just "/add".
+Then we get the query, which is the part after the question mark, "s=apple".
+This query is then parsed into a String array field, `parts`, that's split by the character "=", so that the first element of the array is "s", and the second element is "apple", which is the string to be added.
-The value of the field `strings` is the entire list of strings that have been added.
+The field `strings` is the entire list of strings that have been added.
+This second element of `parts` is then added to `strings`.

 **How values change**
 The string in the url query gets appended to the field `strings`.